-If who want to develop a legal career and secure a training contract or pupillage after graduation it is essential that you have some insight into practice and experience of a legal environment.
-The School of Law addresses this by offering both in-house and external mentoring schemes.
+If you want to develop a legal career and secure a training contract or pupillage after graduation, it is essential that you have some insight into practice and experience of a legal environment.
+The School of Law and Social Sciences addresses this by offering both in-house and external mentoring schemes.

 The Blake Morgan partnership is a solicitor mentoring scheme whereby solicitors and staff from the firm act as mentors for Oxford Brookes students.
 On average, 35 students a year receive a personal mentor and are given guidance on anything from discussions on areas of practice, CVs, application forms, application strategy and interview preparation through to wider career management issues.

 The Blake Morgan scheme also focusses specifically on offering mentors to students who do not have existing links into, or experience of, the legal profession.

 Clifford Chance, one of the ‘magic circle’ law firms in London, run regular insight days offering students the opportunity to meet some of their senior partners and trainees at the firm, and network with other students from across the country.
 This valuable experience gives you an insight into what life is like as a trainee in London, and every year Oxford Brookes select a handful of their top students to attend.